 - While its frosty outside and you cannot walk on your lawn, you can take the opportunity to plan ahead for spring.

-- Service your lawnmower and sharpen the blade.
+- Be proactive; service your lawnmower and sharpen its blade in winter.

 - Order in your spring/summer fertiliser so you’ll be ready to go as soon as the weather changes